shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 ```

 So this is supposed to just install the composer dependencies and execute a console command?
 Obvious?
 No magic involved...
 For installing the application which
-just expects that all composer dependencies are available and that the database was migrated we end up with this wired tree like structure.
+just expects that all composer dependencies are available and that the database was migrated we end up with this weird tree like structure.
 Where each target
 depends on another target.
 I personally can not understand what is happening by looking at the tree, so I transform this into into a simpler recipe like this

 ```